washp/adventofcode2024/README.md

 `cargo test part1` or `cargo test part2`, or run both with `cargo test`
 To run with the real input, simply use:
 `cargo run`
 in the folder of the day you wish to run.

+Please note that the code assumes that the directory it runs in, is named `day1`, `day2` etc. Otherwise it will not be able to collect which day you are trying to run.